unfoldadmin/django-unfold/README.md

 ### django-celery-beat

-In general, django-celery-beat does not have any components which requires special styling.
-The default changelist templates are not inheriting from Unfold's `ModelAdmin` but they are using default ` ModelAdmin`` coming from  `django.contrib.admin`.
+In general, django-celery-beat does not have any components that require special styling.
+The default changelist templates are not inheriting from Unfold's `ModelAdmin` but they are using default `ModelAdmin` coming from `django.contrib.admin` which is causing some design discrepancies in the changelist.

-In the source code below you can find quick snippet which unregisters all `django-celery-beat` admin classes and registers them with proper parent `ModelAdmin` class.
+In the source code below you can find a short code snippet to unregister all `django-celery-beat` admin classes and register them with the proper parent `ModelAdmin` class.

 ```python
 # admin.py